Harleysville Alimony and Spousal Support Lawyers

 - The age and health of the parties

 - The relative assets and liabilities of the parties

 Because alimony determinations are a fact-specific analysis, you need an experienced and dedicated attorney who will protect your interests when you and your spouse are negotiating alimony or when the court is making a determination about an alimony obligation.
 If necessary, our legal team will engage financial experts and accountants who can discover if your spouse is hiding assets or income to get an unfair result in the alimony determination process.
 In addition, we can also help you determine the enforceability and impact of pre-nuptial or post-nuptial agreements on a potential alimony arrangement.

 Divorce & Alimony

 Significant Long-Term Alimony Awarded to Client in Divorce

 Spouse Awarded Additional Support Toward Mortgage

 Basic formula guidelines are just the beginning of the alimony determination and merely provide an estimation that can be affected upward or downward by other facts specific to your situation.
-If you need legal representation to help you understand a possible alimony obligation in your divorce case, or to help you enforce or modify an existing alimony order, contact us today to schedule a consultation where we can let you know your rights and options and how we can help you in your alimony matter.
+If you need legal representation to help you understand a possible alimony obligation in your divorce case, or to help you enforce or modify an existing alimony order, contact us today to schedule a free consultation where our Harleysville spousal support attorneys can let you know your rights and options and how we can help you in your alimony matter.

 Frequently Asked Questions about Alimony